brandur/sorg/content/fragments/going-static.md

 Considering that I originally started publishing on the original static site generators like Movable Type, then went dynamic after the static site craze of the early 2010s and joining Heroku, it's mildly amusing to me that I'm going back to my roots.
-That said, I'm excited to be back on a platform that lets me make big changes more safely, and eats less of my time in ongoing maintenance, so it should all be worthwhile.
+That said, I'm happy to be back on a platform that lets me make big changes more safely and eats less of my time in ongoing maintenance.

 [cloudfront]: https://aws.amazon.com/cloudfront/details/
 [org]: https://github.com/brandur/org